 Closely following a war held in another part of the world can make us all feel quite powerless.
 It forces us to face the fact that, even if we have great intentions, we have very limited ability to prevent the kind of misery we see on our screens and read about every day.

-An important message that our initiative tries to convey is that there are places in the world in which the average Jewish person can directly prevent a great deal of death, tragedy, fear, and suffering.
+An important message that our initiative tries to convey is that there are places in the world in which the average Jewish person can very directly prevent a great deal of death, tragedy, fear, and suffering.
 Knowing that we’ve done so can, alongside other forms of taking action, help us cope with our feeling of powerlessness and reclaim our sense of agency.

 It’s a Way of Showing That Our Moral Concern Extends to All Human Beings